andregregory45/active-directory/README.md

 <h1>Active Directory Deployment and Identity Management in Azure</h1>

-This project demonstrates the implementation and administration of a cloud-based Active Directory environment, as well as identity and access management.
+This project demonstrates the implementation and administration of a cloud-based Active Directory environment, in which identity and access management is performed.

 <h2>Environments, Technologies, and Languages Used</h2>